radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/deployment-template.md

----
-type: docs
-title: "Use a custom deployment template"
+# Use a custom deployment template"
-linkTitle: "Deployment template"
-description: "How to pass in a deployment template file to the Radius CLI"
-weight: 60
----

 # Testing environment setup